GrayedFox/blockscrape/README.md

 Now to monitor progress you could `tail -f /tmp/log.out` if using the above example and watch the blocks roll by.

-You could then also make a cronjob using `crontab -e` (or your scheduler of choice) to execute that script every N minutes/hours/unicorns.
+You could also turn this into a cronjob using `crontab -e` (or your scheduler of choice) to execute that script every N minutes/hours/unicorns.

 ### Supported Blockchains